Applicable to OS version 126.96.36.19992

-- InputPriority: allows to indicate the input number in the Data Point, which the network point class component's output value is sent to, in case the network point detects the change on its Out slot; none priority is set by default.
+- InputPriority: allows to indicate the input number in the Data Point, which the network point class component's output value is sent to, in case the network point detects the change on its Out slot; by default, the priority is set to none.

 - Available settings: none, 1-16.

-- Polling Mode: allows to set the frequency of sending polling requests for the point's value to remote devices—by default, the polling mode is set to normal;
+- Polling Mode: allows to set the frequency of sending polling requests for the point's value—by default, the polling mode is set to normal;

 - Available settings: fast, normal, slow;

 - Enabled: change of the slot's value enables or disables the component—if the component becomes disabled, it stops to transfer values to the physical output; by default, the component is enabled.

 - Available settings: true (enabled), false (disabled).

 Note: If the Enabled slot is in false (meaning the component is disabled), the Status slot becomes Disabled.

 - Out: displays a value transferred to the output of the address set in the Address slot.